apache/tvm/docs/langref/relay_type.rst

    }
    plus<(10, 10)>(%a, %b)

 See :py:class:`~tvm.relay.ty.TypeVar` for its definition and documentation.

 Type Constraint
 ~~~~~~~~~~~~~~~

-Abstract class representing a type constraint, to be elaborated
+This is an abstract class representing a type constraint, to be elaborated
 upon in further releases.
 Currently, type relations are the only
 type constraints provided; they are discussed below.